Camber of Culdi (novel): Plot summary

 Cathan's body is returned to his father, who decides to immediately move forward with his plans to overthrow Imre.
-After dispatching Joram and Rhys to retrieve Cinhil, Camber and his daughter, Evaine, meet with the Michaelines, a militant religious order who has agreed to provide military support for the upcoming coup attempt.
+After dispatching Joram and Rhys to retrieve Cinhil, Camber and his daughter, Evaine, meet with the Michaelines, a militant religious order that has agreed to provide military support for the upcoming coup attempt.
 Soon thereafter, Imre's suspicions grow to include the entire MacRorie family, and he soon orders their arrest.
 However, the MacRories manage to escape capture, and the entire Michaeline order goes into hiding to elude Imre's wrath.

 Rhys and Joram manage to abduct Cinhil, but the prince is unwilling to abandon his religious life.
 Although Camber and his allies attempt to convince Cinhil that he must become king for the greater good of the realm, the anguished prince is haunted by his conscience and his heart-felt vocation as a priest.
 Nonetheless, Camber continues to prepare Cinhil for the throne, attempting to teach him about the secular world that he abandoned.
 Camber eventually convinces Archbishop Anscom, the Archbishop of Valoret and one of Camber's oldest friends, to support their cause.
 Anscom absolves Cinhil's religious vows, acknowledges him as the legitimate heir to the throne, and presides over his marriage to Camber's ward.

 After several months of working with Cinhil, Camber becomes convinced that Cinhil has the unique ability to acquire Deryni-like powers.
 Assisted by several members of his family, Camber performs a ritual designed to bestow Deryni powers on the prince.
 Although they believe the ritual to be successful, Cinhil refuses to display any indication of his new abilities for several months.
 However, at the baptism of his son several months later, Cinhil's powers become clearly evident.
 When his son is poisoned by an unwitting assassin, the furious prince uses his powers to locate and kill the murderer.
 From that point on, Cinhil becomes dedicated to avenging his slain son, vowing to overthrow and kill Imre.

 In December, the coup is finally launched.
 Using several Transfer Portals, Camber, Cinhil, and their Michaeline allies infiltrate the royal palace in Valoret in the middle of the night.
 Their forces quickly overcome the guards, and soon burst into the royal bedchamber.
 While Imre is captured, his sister escapes through a secret passage, bearing her brother's child in her womb.
 Imre lashes out with his powers at Cinhil, but the Haldane prince uses his own powers to withstand the attack.
 Realizing he cannot win, Imre commits suicide rather than submit to imprisonment.
 As the fighting comes to an end, Camber crowns Cinhil as King of Gwynedd.